rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ```

-## End to End Testing
+### End to end testing

-End to end testing aims to test the functionality of an application under product-like circumstances and data to make sure that it meets the requirement specification.
-Once our application is deployed into a working staging environment, quality engineering team starts working on end to end testing.
+End-to-end testing test the functionality of an application under product-like circumstances and data to make sure that it meets the requirement specification.
+Once an application is deployed into a working staging environment, the quality engineering team starts working on end-to-end testing.
 First, we create various test scenarios based on conversations with all teams and document them in our test strategy.
-Secondly,  we use [pytest framework](
+Secondly,  we use the [pytest framework](
 https://pytest.org) to automate the test scenarios to make sure that we have enough coverage for our applications.
-We also make our end to end test suite available so that the development team can run them if necessary.
-For example, here is one test case of our end to end testing:
+We also make our end-to-end test suite available so that the development team can run them if necessary.
+For example, here is one test case of our end-to-end testing:

 ```
 @pytest.mark.categories('VMVP Accounts')